 You may also store the mixed medicine in a refrigerator, but you must use it within 48 hours.

-Do not use zidovudine if it has changed colors or has particles in it.
+Do not use Retrovir if it has changed colors or has particles in it.
 Call your pharmacist for new medication.

-Zidovudine injection must be given slowly, and the IV infusion can take up to 1 hour to complete.
-Zidovudine is usually given 4 times per day until you are able to take the medication orally (by mouth).
+Retrovir must be given slowly, and the IV infusion can take up to 1 hour to complete.
+This medicine is usually given by injection only until you are able to take the medicine orally (by mouth).
 Follow your doctor's dosing instructions very carefully.

-Zidovudine can lower blood cells that help your body fight infections and help your blood to clot.
-This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
-Your blood may need to be tested often.
+Retrovir can lower blood cells that help your body fight infections and help circulate oxygen in your body.
+You may get an infection or feel more tired than usual.
+Your blood will need to be tested often.

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.